oracle-livelabs/apex/event-mangement/3-apex-assistant/3-apex-assistant.md

     !["Click App Builder"](images/fix-this.png "")

 8. You can also use **General Assistance** for general conversation, technical questions such as "Explain this" or "Improve this code."
-APEX Assistant prompts you with default options such as **Use Selection, Improve Selection, and Explain Selection**.
+APEX Assistant provides default options such as **Use Selection, Improve Selection, and Explain Selection**.

     !["Click App Builder"](images/selections.png "")